Zman2024/Onward-CustomSkins/README.md

 and wait for asset studio to finish loading the assets (this process will use about 3GB of ram btw).
 Go to the `Asset List` tab and search for the weapon texture you are looking for by using the list below.
 Once you have found selected texture(s) you want to export, right click it and click "Export selected assets" then chose the folder you want the textures to be exported to.
-Asset studio will create a subfolder called "Texture2D" and in it will be all the the textures you exported.
-Now for the names of all the textures (they are a bit difficult to search for so here's a list of them)
+Asset studio will create a subfolder called "Texture2D" and in it will be all the textures you exported.
+Here's a list of the names of all the textures (they are a bit difficult to search for so here's a list of them)

 <details>